MatthewJDavis/matthewjdavis.github.io/_posts/2019-03-02-ec2-instance-powershell.md

 ---
-title: Create AWS EC2 instance with custom volume size
+title: Create AWS EC2 instance with a custom volume size
 author: Matthew Davis
 date: 2019-03-02
 toc: true
-excerpt: Create an AWS EC2 instance with a volume size instead of the default size and tag with a Name and Description tag.
+excerpt: Create an AWS EC2 instance with a specified volume size instead of the default size and tag with a Name and Description tag.
 categories:
     - aws
 tags:
     - ec2
     - aws
     - powershell
-published: false
+published: true
 ---

 # Overview

 There are plenty of examples on how to create a basic EC2 instance with PowerShell in AWS, the built in help from the AWS module gives a perfect example on how to quickly get one up and running.
 However creating an EC2 instance this way means you get the default volume size of the specified AMI, usually 8GB for Linux or 30GB for Windows and the volume created is not tagged.

-I like to provision a larger volume for an O/S drive (and will also provision one or more volumes to use as data drive(s)) so below is a guide on how to specify the size of the volume to be used for the EC2 O/S drive and also tag the volume.
+I like to provision a larger volume for an O/S drive so below is a function I use to specify the size of the volume to be used for the EC2 O/S drive and also tag the volume.

 Here's the full function if you just want to see how it's done (don't forget to update the params or specify them when running the function) and I'll go through it below.

-The example is using PowerShell core 6.1.2 with the AWS PowerShell core module installed
+The example is using PowerShell core 6.1.2 with the AWS PowerShell core module installed (it should also work with the PowerShell desktop edition AWS PowerShell module with a slight modification of the module that is imported).

 Code below is saved as a script module called EC2CustomVolSiz.psm1.